Galink Logo

 • Multiple redundancy controls

-• Mechanisms requiring several internal people to impact the builds
+• Mechanisms requiring multiple internal personnel to affect builds

-The rebuilding of trust was measured through client renewal rates:
+Rebuilding trust was measured through customer renewal rates:

-• A drop to 80% during the crisis
+• A drop to the 80s% during the crisis

-• A rise to 98% in a subsequent public quarter
+• A recovery to 98% in a subsequent public quarter

-Transparency and continuous communication provided clients with the necessary factual elements to justify their retention.
+Transparency and continuous communication provided customers with the factual evidence needed to justify staying.

 Summary

-SolarWinds has become a case study of how to manage a cyberattack by another nation.
-By choosing transparency, Tim allows the entire cyber community to improve on how to handle such situations where daily preparedness, through rigorous incident management discipline, rapid and clear structuring of roles in crisis situations, and architectural hardening post-incident enabled recovery.
+SolarWinds has become a textbook case of how to handle a country-level cyberattack.
+Through the choice of transparency, Tim enables the entire cyber community to learn how daily preparation, through rigorous incident management discipline, a quick and clear structuring of roles in a crisis situation, and post-incident architectural hardening, made recovery possible.

-It also opens up AI as the next inflection point, where resilience could pass through a re-architecture of systems beyond what is manageable by humans alone.
+He also opens up on AI as the next inflection point, where resilience could require re-architecting systems beyond what is manageable solely by humans.